Skip to main content

 Siegert Group

-Identifying brain function has primarily concentrated on how environmental signals are encoded within a complex neuronal network—the impact of the immune system was mostly overlooked.
-The Siegert group focuses on how neurons and microglia interact with each other and how malfunctions within this relationship affect neuronal circuit formation and function in health and disease.
+Research on brain function has traditionally focused on how environmental signals are encoded within complex neuronal networks, while the contribution of the immune system—particularly microglia—was largely overlooked.
+The Siegert group investigates how neurons and microglia communicate and how dysfunctions in this interaction affect neuronal circuit formation and function in health and disease.

 Team